sp11ker/training/README.md

-# This is a Terraforn deployment for 1 EC2 instance and an enabled SSH port
+# Terraforn deployment for 1 EC2 instance with SSH enabled